Primary Vitreoretinal Lymphoma Masquerading as Refractory Uveitis—Just Go with the Flow

 TLDR Early and accurate diagnosis of primary vitreoretinal lymphoma is crucial to prevent serious complications.

-Primary vitreoretinal lymphoma (PVRL) is a rare and often misdiagnosed malignant neoplasm that can mimic other conditions like uveitis, leading to delays in diagnosis and treatment.
-This case study of a 59-year-old man highlights the diagnostic challenges of PVRL, which initially presented as intermediate uveitis.
-Despite initial treatment with corticosteroids, the condition relapsed, prompting further investigation through vitrectomy and flow cytometry, which confirmed the diagnosis of B-cell lymphoma.
+Primary vitreoretinal lymphoma (PVRL) is a rare and often misdiagnosed malignant neoplasm that can mimic uveitis, leading to diagnostic challenges.
+In this case, a 59-year-old man initially presented with symptoms suggestive of intermediate uveitis, which responded to steroid treatment but relapsed upon discontinuation.
+A vitrectomy and flow cytometry confirmed the diagnosis of B-cell lymphoma.
 The patient underwent systemic chemotherapy, resulting in remission with no evidence of disease after 24 months.
-The study emphasizes the importance of early and accurate diagnosis to prevent CNS progression, which is a major cause of mortality in PVRL.
-Diagnostic techniques such as flow cytometry and vitrectomy are crucial, and treatment must be tailored to the individual, considering both local and systemic options to manage intraocular disease and prevent CNS relapse.
+Early and accurate diagnosis is crucial to prevent CNS progression, which is a major cause of mortality.
+Flow cytometry is highlighted as a valuable diagnostic tool, and systemic chemotherapy is recommended for optimal outcomes.

 Discuss this study in the Community →